sahibkhokhar/latex-assignment-template/README.md

 # LaTeX Assignment Template

-A simple LaTeX template that I use for my homework assignments.
+A simple LaTeX template that I use for my homework assignments in my Computer Science Undergraduate courses.

 Modified from [this template](https://github.com/jdavis/latex-homework-template).
 Delete this `README.md` if using as a GitHub template.